otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/02-laravel-1-rest-apis-postman/02-laravel-1-rest-apis-postman.md

 php artisan make:model Student -m
 ```

 The `-m` flag creates a migration.
-You will look at migrations later.

-Go to the `app\Models` directory.
-A file called `Student.php` has been created.
-In `Student.php`, specify the database table and its field you wish to interact with.
+In `app\Models\Student.php`, specify the database table and fields you wish to interact with.
 For example:

 ```php
 ...